-Finally, the Rural Health Summit in Albury (on the NSW – Victoria border) helps draw the event calendar to a close.
+Finally, the Rural Health Summit in Cairns helps draw the event calendar to a close.
 Scheduled for mid-late September, it focuses on all things rural, with uniquely engaging speakers, workshops and networking opportunities.

 2018 is jam packed all these exciting opportunities and experiences.
 Make sure you don’t miss out!

 AMSA Academy is a way that you can learn more about medicine outside the classroom.

 Created for medical students, by other students in conjunction with expert guest lecturers, AMSA Academy is AMSA’s online learning platform, with courses in global, sexual and mental health.